John Macdonald (British Army officer, died 1850): Military career

 He was a trusted aide to the Duke of Wellington.

 He rose to be Deputy Adjutant-General and then in July 1830 he was appointed Adjutant-General to the Forces.
 In this role he was conservative in his outlook and supported the Duke of Wellington in his efforts to retain flogging as a method of discipline.

-Mcdonald was made C.B. on 4 June 1815, and K.C.B. in 1827.
+Macdonald was appointed C.B. on 4 June 1815, K.C.B. in 1827, and G.C.B. in 1847.

-He was awarded the GCB in 1847. and died in office on 28 March 1850.

 He was also Colonel of the 67th Regiment of Foot in 1828, and then the 42nd Regiment of Foot on 16 March 1844.

 He lived at 25 Pall Mall in London.

 He died at his residence, Bruton Street, London, 28 March 1850, and was buried at Kensal Green Cemetery.

 Family

 He was a connection of Flora Macdonald the Jacobite heroine.

-He has a brother, Lieutenant-general Alexander Mcdonald, royal artillery.
+He has a brother, Lieutenant-general Alexander Macdonald, royal artillery.

-Mcdonald married a daughter of Charles Graham of Williamsfield, Jamaica, by whom he left children.
+Macdonald married a daughter of Charles Graham of Williamsfield, Jamaica, by whom he left children.